platform9/openstack-omni/README.md

+OpenStack-Omni aims to provide a standard OpenStack API for managing hybrid and multi-cloud environments.
-This repository contains Openstack drivers for Amazon EC2.
+This repository contains Openstack drivers for various public cloud environments.
-These drivers provide the capability to spin up Openstack instances, images, volumes and networks on Amazon EC2.
+These drivers currently provide the capability to spin up Openstack instances, images, volumes and networks on Amazon EC2.
+We need contributions to support other public cloud environments like Azure, Google Compute Engine, Rackspace, etc.
-Following Openstack projects are supported
+Following Openstack projects are supported --
 * Nova
 * Neutron
 * Cinder